-The teacher is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of his/her other academic duties; but research for pecuniary return should be based upon an understanding with the authorities of the institution.
+The teacher is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties; but research for pecuniary return should be based upon an understanding with the authorities of the institution.

-The teacher is entitled to freedom in the classroom in discussing his/her subject, but should be careful not to introduce into his/her teaching controversial matter that has no relation to the subject.
-Limitations of academic freedom because of religious or other aims of the institution should be clearly stated in writing at the time of the appointment1.
+The teacher is entitled to freedom in the classroom in discussing their subject, but should be careful not to introduce into their teaching controversial matter that has no relation to the subject.
+Limitations of academic freedom because of religious or other aims of the institution should be clearly stated in writing at the time of the appointment.

 The college or university teacher is a citizen, a member of a learned profession, and an officer of an educational institution.
-When he/she speaks or writes as a citizen, he/she should be free from institutional censorship or discipline, but his/her special position in the community imposes special obligations.
-As a person of learning and an educational officer, he/she should remember that the public may judge his/her profession and institution by his/her utterances.
-Hence he/she should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that he/she is not an institutional spokesperson.
+When they speaks or writes as a citizen, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
+As a person of learning and an educational officer, they should remember that the public may judge their profession and institution by their utterances.
+Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not an institutional spokesperson.